Blazam-App/docs.blazam.org/docsource/install/manual.md

 === "Linux Host"

-    !!! warning

-        The Linux-compatible Blazam is not yet available for public use in production.
-Beta testing only!

     Installing Blazam on Linux manually is not a trivial undertaking.
 Using the install.sh script is more user- friendly and streamlined for installation on Linux.